chapmanjacobd/que/README.md

 ## Tool objectives

-- Control what to do with the input/output of thousands of processes
+- Control what to que with the input/output of thousands of processes
 - Pause the queue in relaxed way (RUNNING tasks will finish but no new tasks will run)
 - Restart failed tasks

 ## Interface

-The default action `do` should append a task.
+The default action `que` should append a task.

 ## Task execution